 “The Beast” broke on me not once, but twice.
 (I asked the manufacturer for a replacement after the first failed in two weeks.
 The second one didn’t last much longer.)
 My trusty leather rope then finally wore through, and thus I was on the hunt for a new rope.

-These are a decent value.
-It’s tough to find athletic shorts with pockets, but these have them.
-They’re comfortable and have a drawstring, so when the elastic fails (which it will after a couple years), they are still wearable.
+These might seems like an odd pick, but I think they are a great value.
+It’s tough to find athletic shorts with pockets, and these have them.
+They’re comfortable and have a drawstring, so when the elastic fails (which it will after a few years), they are still wearable.

-I like their fit too (they aren’t super baggy or long), but I sized down to achieve the aesthetic I wanted.
+I like their fit too (they aren’t super baggy or long), but I size down to achieve the aesthetic I want.

 Vibration Dampeners: Rubber Bands